Three S.African ministers call for Zuma to resign: report

-The clash came at a weekend meeting of the African National Congress (ANC) party, which was extended into Monday amid heated debate over Zuma’s fate.
+The clash came at a weekend National Executive Committee meeting of the African National Congress (ANC) party, which was extended into Monday amid heated debate over Zuma’s fate.

 The president, who has faced mounting criticism of his leadership, came under further pressure this month when a corruption probe unearthed fresh allegations of misconduct.

-The probe by the country’s top watchdog investigated possible criminal activity in Zuma’s relationship with the Guptas, a business family accused of wielding undue political influence.
+The probe by the country’s top watchdog raised accusations of possible criminal activity in Zuma’s relationship with the Guptas, a business family accused of wielding undue political influence.

-But Zuma, 74, retains strong loyalty among many rank-and-file ANC party members, as well as its lawmakers — easily surviving a vote of no confidence in parliament on November 10.
+But Zuma, 74, retains strong loyalty among many party members and its lawmakers — easily surviving a vote of no confidence in parliament on November 10.